-We discovered Anne Doig when Rick first considered developing a tour of Scotland.
+We discovered Anne when Rick first considered developing a tour solely covering Scotland.
 She came highly recommended as a true Scot, someone who lived and breathed her unique culture — and it's proven to be true.
-She adores her country, its unpredictable weather and quirky customs.
+She adores her country, with its unpredictable weather and quirky customs.
 She even loves haggis.
-Anne leads most of our Scotland tours, and tour members agree...she charms their socks off.
+Anne leads most of our Scotland tours, and tour members agree…she charms their socks off.

 Many first-time travelers to Scotland assume the locals will speak like Sean Connery — and they are shocked to find a language barrier.
 What do you think?